90% of the world's millionaires have created wealth through real estate. At least that's what Andrew Carnegie said at the turn of the century.

 Check out this amazing guide to flipping houses with little money down.

-If you aren’t sold on the thought of purchasing a home only to recoup your money little by little, you could first test the waters by renting a portion of your house.
+If you aren’t sold on the thought of purchasing a home only to recoup your money little by little, you could first test the waters by renting a portion of your house (also known as house hacking).
 You have a couple of options to do this.

 First you could rent a spare room in your home or you could rent the basement.
 If you’re yet to purchase your first home and like this idea you could even buy a duplex and live in one apartment and rent the next.